Research Process Assignment

 Do This Second:

 Prior to continuing, make sure you’ve read and studied Introduction to the Library Database in the Course Content folder in Blackboard.
-Before proceeding, you should do that reading now.
+Before proceeding, you should do that reading now, then come back here and proceed with the following materials and directions, going step-by-step.

 In a legible narrative paper (I don’t know how long it will be), you should describe how your topic meets a few information literacy standards: the subject is current (topical), substantive, and debatable.
 You’ll turn the narrative in on the due date on the Course Calendar at the beginning of class.